David Winner (soccer): Professional

 In 1995, Winner turned professional with the Tampa Bay Cyclones of the USISL Pro League.
 In 1996, he signed with the Columbus Crew of Major League Soccer.
 Winner spent two seasons with the Crew before being waived on June 1, 1998.
 In June 1998, he spent time with the New England Revolution.
 At the beginning of July, he spent a few games as a backup with the Chicago Fire.
 At the end of July, the Miami Fusion signed Winner to a short-term contract after injuries hit the Fusion goalkeeper corps.
 He finished the season with the Worcester Wildfire of the USL A-League.
 On February 7, 1999, the Colorado Rapids selected Winner in the second round (twentieth overall) of the 1999 MLS Supplemental Draft.
 The Rapids released him, but the Kansas City Wizards signed him in March after Tony Meola and Chris Snitko were both injured during the pre-season.
 On March 20, 2000, Winner signed with the Connecticut Wolves of the USL A-League.
 In August 2000, he moved to the Atlanta Silverbacks where he played nine games.
 On September 4, 2000, the New England Revolution signed him for the remainder of the season.
 In 2001, Winner joined the Indiana Blast of the USL A-League.
 In June, the Miami Fusion called him up as a backup goalkeeper.

 Coach

 In 2009 and 2010 Winner served as the goalkeeper coach for the Austin Aztex of the USL First Division.
 In 2012, he was the GK Coach for the Austin Aztex (PDL).
-He currently is working for the Columbus Crew DA (Development Academy) as a goalie coach.
+He currently is working with the Columbus Crew Academy a goalie coach.